lake-wg/authz/draft-ietf-lake-authz.md

 ## Domain Authenticator (V) {#domain-auth}

-To authenticate to U, the domain authenticator (V) runs EDHOC in the role of Responder with an authentication credential CRED_V, which is a CWT Claims Set {{RFC8392}} containing a public key of V, see {{V_2}}.
+To authenticate to U, the domain authenticator (V) runs EDHOC in the role of Responder with an authentication credential CRED_V containing a public key of V, see {{V_2}}.
 This proves to U the possession of the private key corresponding to the public key of CRED_V.
 CRED_V typically needs to be transported to U in EDHOC (using  ID_CRED_R = CRED_V, see {{Section 3.5.2 of RFC9528}}) since there is no previous relation between U and V.

 V and W need to establish a secure (confidentiality and integrity protected) connection for the Voucher Request/Response protocol.
 Furthermore, W needs to access the same credential CRED_V that V uses with U, and V needs to prove to W the possession of the private key corresponding to the public key of CRED_V.
 It is RECOMMENDED that V authenticates to W using the same credential CRED_V as with U.